THE DEMAND FOR SKILLED WORKERS has been increasing steadily for more than a decade.

 Job opportunity due to:

-- Replacing 4,200 tradespeople who are expected to retire over the next six years
+Replacing 6,500 tradespeople who are expected to retire over the next 10 years

-- Engineering construction projects, including roads, highways, bridges, and other infrastructure
+Heavy-industrial and engineering construction projects, including pulp mill expansion/upgrades, utilities, roads, highways, bridges, and other infrastructure

-- Growing demand for residential renovation and maintenance work
+Growing demand for industrial and residential renovation and maintenance work

 The following trades/occupations are predicted to be high in demand at various times over the next six years.
 Click on the links below and check out the year-by-year “Job prospects” for each.